uidaholib/main-web-redesign_draft/docs/chat-widgets.md

 "ask-us-chat-button" is a bit more modified than the others (for example, when offline it just becomes a link to the help page), so be careful changing anything there.

-To add proactive chat to a page, use the include:
+To add proactive chat to a page, use the the front matter:
-`{% include lib-chat-widget.html %}`
+`chat-widget: true`